pies/OEM/README.md

-If you’re an inexperienced PHP web developer, you are encouraged to look around and poke at things, but please consider a more mainstream framework (like Zend Framework, CakePHP, or Symphony) that will usually provide a gentler learning curve, documentation, and easy to use features.
+If you’re an inexperienced PHP web developer, you are encouraged to look around and poke at things, but please consider a more mainstream framework (like Zend Framework, CakePHP, or Symphony) that will usually provide a gentler learning curve, better documentation, and easy to use features.

 As of August 2012 the project has just started, although the code has been already used in several projects of my own.
 If you wish to contribute, please